hkevin01/opennlp-gpu/docs/project_plan.md

 3. Design architecture for GPU integration:
    - Create abstraction layer for compute operations
+     - Define a consistent API for computational operations independent of hardware
+     - Create interfaces for key operations (matrix math, feature extraction, etc.)
+     - Implement a resource management system for GPU memory and contexts
+     - Design a caching mechanism for compiled kernels and frequently used data
+     - Establish error handling and fallback protocols for hardware-specific issues

    - Design provider pattern for CPU/GPU implementations
+     - Create a provider interface with common operations
+     - Implement CPU-based provider for fallback scenarios
+     - Implement OpenCL provider using JOCL for GPU acceleration
+     - Develop a provider factory that selects optimal implementation based on:
+       - Available hardware
+       - Problem size and characteristics
+       - User configuration preferences
+     - Enable runtime switching between implementations
+     - Implement automatic benchmarking to select fastest provider for specific workloads
+     - Design configuration system for fine-tuning provider selection and behavior

 ### Phase 2: Core Implementation (6 weeks)